Predoctoral Trainees

 Yadira Pena-Garcia

-In her research, Yadira investigates the factors driving variation in mutation rates across mammalian species.
-Specifically, Yadira focuses on the male mutation bias, a phenomenon where fathers contribute more mutations to their offspring than mothers.
+In her research, Yadira investigated the factors driving variation in mutation rates across mammalian species.
+Specifically, Yadira focused on the male mutation bias, a phenomenon where fathers contribute more mutations to their offspring than mothers.
 Challenging the traditional view that replication errors are the main source of mutations, she and her lab introduced the ‘faulty male’ hypothesis, which proposes that most mutations arise from DNA damage and inefficient repair processes.
-Using genomic data from grizzly bears, her research reveals no significant reduction in mutation rates due to hibernation in bears, suggesting that replication during spermatogenesis is not the primary driver.
-Additionally, by using whole-genome sequencing data from opossum trios, she observes a strong male mutation bias, with most mutations being of paternal origin despite their early reproductive age, further supporting the ‘faulty male’ hypothesis.
+Using genomic data from grizzly bears, her research revealed no significant reduction in mutation rates due to hibernation in bears, suggesting that replication during spermatogenesis is not the primary driver.
+Additionally, by using whole-genome sequencing data from opossum trios, she observed a strong male mutation bias, with most mutations being of paternal origin despite their early reproductive age, further supporting the ‘faulty male’ hypothesis.
+Yadira is currently a Postdoctoral Fellow at the School of Public Health at Yale University.